micw/NRPE-NG/README.md

-# NRPE-NG - a modern alternative to nagios nrpre protocol
+# NRPE-NG - a modern alternative to nagios nrpe protocol

 ## Intention